 - Gathering the test samples

 - Shipping and analysis

 - Report delivery

-While you can purchase a DIY indoor air testing kit, these generally just serve as an indicator as to whether or not you need to have professional testing done.
+While you can purchase a DIY indoor air testing kit, these generally just serve as an indicator of whether or not you need to have professional testing done.

-Some DIY kits may miss contaminants that a professional will catch, which makes it dangerous to rely on if you suspect something is wrong.
-Once a professional gives you their final report, you can rest knowing your air quality is good, or take action to make it that way.
+Some DIY kits may miss contaminants that a professional will catch, making it dangerous to rely on if you suspect something is wrong.
+Once a professional gives you their final report, you can rest knowing your air quality is good or take action to make it that way.

 Trained professionals can identify problem sources and help create a plan for the best indoor air quality solution for you.